Meet the horses

 Dwina arrived in April 2017 after her advert was spotted on Facebook and I managed to convince my husband that she would look lovely in our stable.
 I went to view her and brought her home a couple of days later.

 Some of my friends will know that I am not a mare person, I have previously not enjoyed owning mares, but I just love Dwina's attitude and adore having her in the yard.

 In 2017 we had a few issues that put paid to our eventing that year after a couple of runs at Novice.
 I fell and broke my elbow and she had a short bout of colic.
 Thankfully we both recovered and in 2018 have gone over and above what we planned!
 Completed CCI1* (now called 2*) at Blair International, Completed several BE intermediates and even an ADVANCED!!
 How amazing is that!
 She has been brilliant!
 In 2019 after we completed a couple of Intermediates I had been aiming for the CCI3* but sadly due to a field injury it was not meant to be, Dwina injured her collateral ligament in her foot and had to have some time off.
-We did try once to get her in foal by AI but she didn't take.
-For 2020 we are just going to see what it brings, no pressure at all but if she returns to fitness then maybe a couple of novice runs might be in order, if not, then maybe babies for her.
-I'm not making any solid plans at the moment.
-She will never be sold, so we will just wait and see.
+She is now sound and fully recovered, but at the moment is not in foal despite having a couple of tries (she is very broody!)
+She will never be sold, so we will just wait and see what happens.

 After sadly losing our companion pony and going down to only 3 horses in the yard we found that this number doesn't work very well for the organisation of the yard, plus having a companion was excellent!
 The only downside to having a 12hh companion was that they were never quite big enough to ride and as such, we looked for a sensible 15hh pony who could do the companion pony job as well as being a cob to go on hacks when horsey friends come to visit!